lostjared/acidcam-gpu/ACMXVK/README.md

 ## Validation and current testing

-Development builds are tested with the Vulkan SDK selected by `~/vulkan.sh` and with validation enabled in both MXVK and ACMXVK.
+Development builds are tested with Vulkan SDK 1.4 and with validation enabled in both MXVK and ACMXVK.
 The current increment has been exercised with shader-library loading, multipass rendering, configurable history caches, MXWrite encoding, custom-uniform rendering, optional live audio metrics, FFmpeg-decoded file reactivity, routed-tone FFT visualization, and FFT